Skip to contents

 Single species with uncertainty

-For the single species example, let’s chart a migration chronology for Snowy Plover in Kansas.
+For the single species example, let’s chart a migration chronology for Western Meadowlark in Montana.
 First we need to download and load the relevant eBird Status Data Products for this species: the weekly median relative abundance and the upper and lower confidence intervals of weekly relative abundance.

 # download data if they haven't already been downloaded